2020 DATES and TEAM INFO are NOW AVAILABLE Click here to see information on project descriptions, open dates, and how to secure a team for 2020.

 Guatemala has 23 different language groups.The Quiche, with a population of 1.2 million, represent the most populous Mayan group within Guatemala.
 The majority of the Quiche are underemployed and survive off of their scant corn crops.
 Children under the age of five have the highest chronic malnutrition rates in the western hemisphere.
 Worldwide, indigenous people such as the Quiche, have the lowest life expectancies because they suffer from high rates of alcoholism, malnutrition, and infectious diseases.
 The Quiche are a very spiritual people with ancient traditions.
 They are noted for mixing Mayan with Catholic practices.
 Although many would call themselves Christian, they follow the ancient Mayan beliefs and pagan practices, forming a contradictory and confused religious system.
 Even though many Quiché have heard about Jesus, they do not understand who He is, nor what salvation means.
 The Quiché must hear the Bible in their heart language in order to understand it.
 The ultimate goal is to produce strong disciples of Jesus Christ who will plant healthy churches.
 The focus is all ages.
 But the future is in the younger generation.

-Note: Teams who serve at the Good Shepherd Center will have opportunity for 2-3 team members to live and serve for 48 hour stretches at the Good Shepherd Children’s Home in order to give our Guatemalan staff members some much needed time off.
-Team leaders should discuss this with field personnel prior to team’s service in order to best prepare for this.
+Note: Teams who serve in construction at the Good Shepherd Center will have opportunity for 2-3 team members to live and serve for 48 hour stretches at the Good Shepherd Children’s Home in order to give our Guatemalan staff members some much needed time off.
+If interested, team leaders should discuss this with field personnel prior to team’s service in order to best prepare for this.